-To apply, you must complete the King's online postgraduate application form.
-You can find the form and instructions for its completion on the website:
+To apply, you must complete the postgraduate application form at King's Apply, our online application portal.

-kcl.ac.uk/study/postgraduate/taught-courses/ construction-law-and-dispute-resolution-msc
+You can access the form and instructions at: kcl.ac.uk/study/postgraduate/taught-courses/construction-law-and-dispute-resolution-msc

 We recommend that you submit your application as soon as possible as further information may be required.
-Our first application deadline is Friday 25th March 2022.
+Our first application deadline is 6 March 2023.
 After this date, the programme will close at any point once it is full.
 If there are places still available, the programme will remain open until the final application deadlines of:

-- For Overseas(International) applicants- Friday 29 July 2022 - UK applicants Friday 26th August 2022.
+- Overseas (International) applicants- Friday 24 July 2023 - UK applicants Friday 24 August 2023.